-Specify the value by using the "hanetpoll on" command with the "-s" option.

-Specify the value by using the "hanetpathmon param" command with the "-s" option.

-Specify the value by using the "hanetobserv param" command with the "-s" option.
+- NIC switching mode - Specify the value by using the "hanetpoll on" command with the "-s" option. - Virtual NIC mode - Specify the value by using the "hanetpathmon param" command with the "-s" option. - GS linkage mode - Specify the value by using the "hanetobserv param" command with the "-s" option.